deanhet/home-dashboard/index.md

 ![find-iphone](assets/images/find-iphone.PNG)

-Apple doesn't provide any external API for tracking find my iPhone.
+Apple doesn't provide any external API for Find my iPhone.
 They do however provide a web interface for it at [icloud.com](https://www.icloud.com).
 The large majority of this work was just sitting with a network inspector open and playing with the web interface.
 Eventually I boiled the requests down to what I needed.
 The app mimics those requests so it can access everything that Apple's own web interface can.

 When a phone icon is pressed a (loud) alert is sent to the phone, even when it's on silent.
 Super handy since we always seem to be losing our phones around the house.